Cantera/cantera-website/pages/science/kinetics.rst

    N = 0.75 - 1.27\; \log_{10} F_{cent}

-A Troe falloff function may be specified in the legacy CTI format using the :cti:class:`Troe` directive, or in the YAML format using the :ref:`Troe <sec-yaml-falloff>` field in the reaction entry.
+A Troe falloff function may be specified in the YAML format using the :ref:`Troe <sec-yaml-falloff>` field in the reaction entry.
 The first three parameters, :math:`(A, T_3, T_1)`, are required.
 The fourth parameter, :math:`T_2`, is optional; if omitted, the last term of the falloff function is